numero2/contao-tags/README.md

 About
 --

-Adds the possibility to assign tags to individual elements (news articles only at the moment).
+Adds the possibility to assign tags to individual elements.

 System requirements
 --